usnistgov/OSCAL/examples/FedRAMP/readme.md

 * `FedRAMP-MODERATE-crude.xml`
 * `FedRAMP-LOW-crude.xml`

 Each one of these captures the (indicated) spreadsheet data and represents it as an OSCAL profile, calling controls in appropriate SP800-53 baselines or when necessary in the SP800-53 catalog.
 However, this data capture is not yet sufficiently granular in every detail.
-Specific parameter value assignments are not being parsed out and projected, but require hand intervention..
+Specific parameter value assignments are not being parsed out and projected, but require hand intervention.

-(Scale of effort for such hand intervention: hours per profile.
+Estimated scale of effort for such hand intervention: hours per profile.
 Not weeks or months.
-However, this gets us a profile only as exact and complete as the actual source data warrants.)
+Note however that hand intervention could also go beyond completing the profile to the spreadsheet (where it  is incomplete) indeed once editing is in scope, it is open-ended (a feature not a bug).

-In order to assess the feasibility of this, we have also made a hand-edited version of 'HIGH' (so far) as a demonstration
+In order to assess the feasibility and come to this estimate, we have also made a partially-hand-edited version of 'HIGH' (so far) as a demonstration:

 * `FedRAMP-HIGH-edited.xml`

 A diff between this file and `FedRAMP` shows exactly where changes have been made.
-Editing 81/434 parameters took a couple of hours to do.
-Note however that a significant number of parameters are not assigned values even in the source data.
+Editing 81 parameters (of 434 in 'HIGH') required 2-3 hours.
+Note however that a significant number of parameters are not assigned values even in the source data; so quality and completeness of the source data are at issue as much as quality/correctness of the conversion.

 ### HTML rendition